 2. Fuel stabilizer Add Sta-Bil or SeaFoam fuel treatment (or equivalent) to help preserve this unstable fuel.
 Unless Chevron premium gasoline is used, it is helpful to add their Techron additive (or an equivalent) per the recommended amounts.
 This additive dissolves the gunk that ethanol creates.
 This additive (or its equivalent) is available at auto parts stores worldwide.

 3. Fresh fuel Do NOT allow gasoline with ethanol to sit for more than a month in the fuel system as it can damage the metal and non-metal parts of the engine.
 If Sta-Bil is used, blends can be stored in ordinary gasoline containers for many months IF NOT MIXED WITH OIL.
 If pilots store motors for more than a few weeks, they should purge the fuel lines and carburetor.
 Ethanol is a powerful solvent that causes non-metal fuel system parts (tubing, gaskets, diaphragms, filter material) to deteriorate quickly.
 It can cause fuel lines to swell enough to allow the pickup tube filter in the fuel tank to fall off.
 Ethanol is hygroscopic and also conducts electricity.
 This causes electrolysis of the metal parts in the engine and is why those using two stroke engines in a marine environment have so many problems.
 The metering lever spring inside the Walbro carburetor will weaken from corrosion in the presence of ethanol blended fuels which is why it should be replaced every time the carburetor is rebuilt.
-The pseudo-scientists who invented the climate crisis have made it worse for all of us -- but what are we to do if we want to live in European-type countries?
+Remember that fresh fuel (< 30 days old) is always better than old fuel, even when stabilizer is used.
+AVGAS, however, is manufactured to remain stable for years without the addition of any chemicals.

 4. Carburetor maintenance Regularly test the pop-off pressure of their carburetors because of corrosion and weakening of the pop-off spring caused by electrolysis and/or the presence of water.
 Miniplane-USA stocks the springs which can be changed out, if your spring appears corroded.
 Low pop-off pressure dramatically affects high performance due to a richening of the fuel mixture.
 Rebuild the carburetor as often as needed.
 Once a year may not be enough.